-Since her arrival at Sacred Heart in 1982, first as a player and now entering her 26th season at the helm, Elizabeth "Bippy" Luckie has been the face of SHU softball.
-She enters the 2014 season boasting a career record of 523-566-4.
+Since her arrival at Sacred Heart in 1982, first as a player and now entering her 29th season at the helm in 2016-17, Elizabeth "Bippy" Luckie has been the face of SHU softball.
+She enters the 2017 season boasting a career record of 562-660-6.
 She has appeared in 10 of Sacred Heart's 13 NCAA Tournament appearances as either a coach or a player.

-Luckie captured her second Northeast Conference title in 2011 as the SHU won 29 games en route to a second crown in three seasons.
-Luckie had two Pioneers earn major Northeast Conference awards in 2011 as Taylor Froelich was tabbed the NEC Player of the Year and Nicole Sidor was selected the league's Most Improved Player.
+- Luckie captured her second Northeast Conference title in 2011 as the SHU won 29 games en route to a second crown in three seasons.
+Luckie had two Pioneers earn major Northeast Conference awards in 2011 as Taylor Froelich was tabbed the NEC Player of the Year and Nicole Sidor was selected the league's Most Improved Player

 - On March 2, 1997, Luckie was recognized for her collegiate softball exploits when she was inducted into the Connecticut Scholastic and Collegiate Softball Hall of Fame

 Luckie's Career Record: Year-By-Year